Tanba kiln-fired flower vase by Naosaku

 Before use, rinse lightly with water to moisten the surface of the vessel and improve the lifespan of the flowers.

-After use, rinse the inside with a soft brush, wipe off any water with a dry cloth and dry in the shade.
+After use, rinse the inside with a soft brush, wipe off any moisture with a dry cloth, and dry in the shade.

-Please avoid using detergents as they may interfere with the natural breathing of the ash skin.
+Avoid using detergents and be careful not to interfere with the natural breathing of the ash skin.

-This piece combines the kiln changes accidentally created by the flames of a wood-fired kiln with the sure-handed technique of Masamoto Naosaku, and whenever you arrange flowers in it, it brings out a quiet elegance in the space and enhances the colors of the seasons.
-Please enjoy the natural beauty and wabi scenery that is unique to Tamba ware as you nurture it for many years to come.
+This piece, which combines the kiln changes accidentally created by the flames of a wood-fired kiln with the reliable technique of Masamoto Naosaku, will add a quiet elegance to the space whenever you arrange flowers in it, and enhance the colors of the seasons.
+Please cherish it for many years to come, and enjoy the natural beauty and wabi scenery that are unique to Tamba ware.

 We carefully package each product in a way that suits it best.